janetchapman/contribute-Crowd2Map/mozfest2018DataProcessingSentinel.md

 ### Working example

-This example project from Therese and Joe automatically identifying areas of water / ground in Puerto Rico uses  image segmentation and K-means clustering and data taken from Sentinel satali.
+This example project from Therese and Joe automatically identifying areas of water / ground in Puerto Rico uses  image segmentation and K-means clustering and data taken from Sentinel satallite.

 *Authors*